-If you have landed on this page, it means that you have successfully upgraded your PC to Windows 10 to the latest versions like Spring Creators Update/Fall Creators Update/Creators Update/Anniversary Update/etc. Awesome!
+If you have landed on this page, it means that you have successfully upgraded your PC to Windows 10 to the latest versions like April 2018 Update.
+Awesome!
 Here is a list of few things to do after you upgrade your operating system to the latest feature version.
 You may need to enable some new features & re-check old settings.

 Things to do after you upgrade Windows 10 to latest version

 1] Windows 10 may have disabled some of your incompatible software.
 Check if all your software are working properly – especially your security software.
 Windows 10 also loves to change default programs at times.
 You might want to check if your defaults too.
 I have experienced both these events happening.

 2] Check on the Choose how upgrades are delivered and ensure that your settings have not been changed.
 If you wish, you may move the slider to Off position to turn off Windows Update Delivery Optimization.

 4] If you used Windows 10 Upgrade Assistant to upgrade, you may want to uninstall it via your Control Panel.